sloria/dotfiles-old/README.md

 ### sublime text 3

-For now, Sublime Text preferences and package installation is manual.
-Just copy sublime3/Preferences.sublime-settings to your User settings.
+Anything in `sublime3/User` will get symlinked to your Sublime Text User directory.

+There is also an example Preferences file you can use.

 ### fonts